copyrite/LwotcMinimalText/XComGame.md

 Once per turn, gain +2 Armor after you take damage.
 If you gained Armor this way, lose 2 Armor at the start of your turn.

 ## Damn Good Ground
-+10 Aim and +10 Defense against targets at a lower elevation.
++10 aim and +10 defense against targets at a lower elevation.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Danger Zone
 Your Area Suppression radius is 5 tiles.

 ## Deadeye
-Fire a shot with 15% less Aim and 50% more base damage.
+Fire a shot with 15% less aim and 50% more base damage.
 * {% COOLDOWN %}

 ## Death Dealer